Squeekoo/Portfolio-Website/README.md

 ## Standard Flow

 - Website is open to the public, so anyone and everyone has access to my Portfolio.
+- Right at the bottom of the Homepage, the Visitor can easily click on a link that sends them to any of my currently deployed websites.
+  - The Visitor may also see Projects I am currently working on.
 - Visitor may click on "eldondelacruzjr" at the top-left to return to the Homepage at anytime.
 - Clicking on any link (except for "Socials") in the Navbar will direct you to its perspective page.
 - The "Socials" link is a dropdown menu containing links to four of my different social media accounts.